 Photo By Fotolia/marinv

 Learn more about the construction of floor mats from old rubber tires and how recycling tires this way can make you money.

 As you'll probably recall, MOTHER EARTH NEWS, NO. 46, pages 104-106 carried an article by Bob Stevenson entitled "How to Earn $100.00 a Day Recycling Old Tires."
 Now that article mainly had to do with the collection of "worn out" casings from service stations and garages for subsequent sale to retreaders and recappers.
 And, since the publication of the piece, we've received correspondence from a few folks who tell us that they've followed Bob's directions and successfully put themselves into that particular mini-business.

 But that's not what I want to talk to you about.
 What I want to talk to you about is the little sidebar (addition to the main article) that appeared at the top of page 105 in MOTHER EARTH NEWS, NO. 46 (reprinted below under "But What Do You Do With Casings That Can't Be Recapped?")

-Now, all we can say is that there's one heck of a lot of you fine folks out there who'd like to recycle old tires into floor mats, and most of you have written or phoned the Mother Earth News offices to ask if we've learned anything further about S. & S. Patents.
+Now, all we can say is that there's one heck of a lot of you fine folks out there who'd like to know about the the construction of floor mats from old rubber tires, and most of you have written or phoned the MOTHER EARTH NEWS offices to ask if we've learned anything further about S. & S. Patents.